 Just inland from Thailand’s East coast, Chantaburi is best known for its sapphires.
-In days gone by, this prosperous town was the haven for Chinese merchants, Indo-chinese artists and rural Thai aristocrats, creating a community that was wealthy and fun-loving.
+In days gone by, this prosperous town was the haven for Chinese merchants, Indo-Chinese artists and rural Thai aristocrats, creating a community that was wealthy and fun-loving.
 They built magnificent colonial town-houses of French influence and drinking parlors, reminiscent of their native Shanghai, or Penang, or Hanoi.
 But in 1990, a huge fire completely devastated the town.
 A group of visionary Thais have decided to bring it back to life, lovingly restoring the town’s beautiful buildings.
 Spending a couple of days here is like going back in time.
-It really has been developed with conservation at its heart, so there’s none of the theme-park vibe that you often get in other heritage towns.
+It really has been developed with conservation at its heart, so there’s none of the theme-park vibes that you often get in other heritage towns.